AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:proving-reflection}

-If simplex-chains' consensus protocol requires accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
-That is: a node for chain L must be able to answer the question *For each other simplex-chain, which blocks in chain L's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.
+If simplex-chains' consensus protocols require accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
+That is: a node for chain L must be able to answer the question *For each other simplex-chain, which blocks in chain L's history have been reflected?*
+This means that each node must have $N_1 - 1$ answers, per block, for a simplex of $N_1$ chains.

-There is a trivial method: include merkle branch proofs along with reflected headers.
+There is a trivial method: with each header, include the corresponding merkle branch which proves reflection.
 Specifically: when a miner on chain L mines a block that includes a header from chain R, they should also include -- along-side the header -- a merkle branch that shows the most recent chain L ancestor that has been reflected by chain R.
+For example, block $B_{L,i+1}$ might include a proof that $H_{L,i}$ was reflected by $B_{R,j}$.
+That branch is the only required branch, as chain L nodes are \emph{already} aware whether $H_{R,j}$ was reflected by $B_{L,i+1}$.

 \begin{comment}
 (Note: in some sense, the full PoR cannot be included *in* a newly created block, since the PoR depends *on* that newly created block.
 Although a miner can *commit* to a PoR when mining a block, the PoR can only be fully constructed after the relevant merkle-root has been calculated.
 It is possible to segment the block-creation process so that PoRs can be directly included, but this is clunky and arguably unnecessary.)